publishpress/PublishPress-Blocks/src/readme.txt

 * [PublishPress Permissions Pro](https://publishpress.com/permissions) is the plugin for advanced WordPress permissions.
 * [PublishPress Pro](https://publishpress.com/publishpress) is the plugin for managing and scheduling WordPress content.
 * [PublishPress Revisions Pro](https://publishpress.com/revisions) allows you to update your published pages with teamwork and precision.
+* [PublishPress Series Pro](https://publishpress.com/series) enables you to group content together into a series.

 Together, these plugins are a suite of powerful publishing tools for WordPress.
 If you need to create a professional workflow in WordPress, with moderation, revisions, permissions and more... then you should try PublishPress.

+=  Bug Reports =

+Bug reports for PublishPress Permissions are welcome in our [repository on GitHub](https://github.com/publishpress/publishpress-permissions).
+Please note that GitHub is not a support forum, and that issues that aren't properly qualified as bugs will be closed.

+= Follow the PublishPress team =

+Follow PublishPress on [Facebook](https://www.facebook.com/publishpress), [Twitter](https://www.twitter.com/publishpresscom) and [YouTube](https://www.youtube.com/publishpress).

 = Support =